Stormwater Management at a Watershed Level

 When the skies open up and stormwater leads to flooding, there’s a gamut of emotions felt by homeowners, emergency management, municipal staff, and elected officials.
 There are painful emotions associated with property damage and financial constraints, but it doesn’t have to be this way.

 Stormwater management isn’t about big dams, long concrete flumes, and water racing away from the community anymore.
 Every day, we use water.
 It’s an integral part of us.
-We use it to cook food for our families, grow our crops, recharge our aquifers, and complete biological processes, which are essential to sustaining life on Earth.
+We use it to cook food for our families, grow our crops, recharge our aquifers, and complete biological processes, which are essential to sustain life on Earth.
 Stormwater management is a powerful component of quality of life for communities.
 Yet we often take it for granted.

 “The old mentality of stormwater management was out-of-sight, out-of-mind.
 This way of thinking has damaged our waterways from both a water quantity and water quality perspective,” explains Jeff Walters, Principal Environmental Scientist for Snyder & Associates.
 “Best management practices [BMPs] for stormwater now call for controlling and treating it at the source using a watershed perspective.”